Copyright © Wolverhampton Photographic Society 2021

 difference to be sure, but for me it was a

 game changer.
-When I strained to
+When I strained to purchase a

-of doing that somehow jolted me to
+that somehow jolted me to thinking I’d better

-that’s a whole load of money down the
+try harder or else that’s a whole load of

-was the psychology involved.
-Who knows!
+wonder if that was the psychology involved.

 •

-Using YouTube to learn more: I discovered Thomas Heaton and
+Using YouTube to learn more: I discovered

-those of one or two other landscape photographers.
+other landscape photographers.
 There’s

-undoubtedly a channel for what interests you, so get searching.
+undoubtedly also a channel for your

-The best thing to do of course is to get out there and do whatever
+The best thing to do of course is to get out there and do whatever type of

 Wolverhampton